 Women who are pregnant must take care to avoid junk food in all its forms.
-So turn away from the burgers, pizzas and the kinds of pasta.
+So turn away from the burgers, pizzas and different kinds of pasta.
 They offer no nutritional value and add to the calories.
 Since most of them are heavy on chemicals and artificial elements, they are harmful to the baby’s health.
-Stock up on healthy food options like yogurt, tofu, eggs, fish, leafy greens, whole grains and nuts to balance out your diet.
+Stock up on healthy food options like yoghurt, tofu, eggs, fish, leafy greens, whole grains and nuts to balance your diet.

 Alcohol is a strict no-no for all would-be mothers.
 Those who have gestational diabetes must avoid even that tempting glass of wine.
 Alcohol is a known culprit for causing congenital disabilities in unborn babies so avoid it at all costs.

-Refined food is very calorie dense.
-It provides the calories without offering any fiber or nutrition in turn leading to distressing weight gain.
+Refined food is very calorie-dense.
+It provides the calories without offering any fibre or nutrition in turn leading to distressing weight gain.
 White bread is a major culprit as are most baked goods unless those that are made with whole wheat.
 Weight has to stay in check to keep gestational diabetes manageable.

-The sugary drinks will pile up the kilos without any of it being used for the unborn child.
-Packaged juices, energy drinks, and sweetened beverages should also be avoided at all costs.
+The sugary drinks will pile up the kilos without any of them being used for the unborn child.
+Packaged juices, energy drinks and sweetened beverages should also be avoided at all costs.
 Instead, go for a bowl of fruits or a salad.

-Anything that sells itself as diabetic friendly or good for diabetics must be avoided.
-They have a comparable amount of calories and fat and have a negative impact on the blood glucose.
+Anything that sells itself as diabetic-friendly or good for diabetics must be avoided.
+They have a comparable amount of calories and fat and have a negative impact on blood glucose.
 Stick to regular food.
 If one is having severe cravings, eat food that you would generally treat yourself with.

 So what can you eat?